 While Pollack Peacebuilding Systems provides a variety of reactive and proactive peacebuilding services, from training and coaching to organizational assessments, one of our primary services is our Workplace Peacemaking Program, designed to address current conflict between individuals and teams.
 Our Workplace Peacemaking Program typically includes what we call the CPR Protocol: Conflict Resolution, Problem-Solving, and Relationship Rebuilding.
 That is, facilitating a dialogue between parties that aims at resolving conflicts and transform relationships.
-So, one of the most frequent questions we are asked is: How do conflict resolution and relationship mediation work?
+So, how do conflict resolution and relationship mediation work?